gregcompton/AtmosphereMonitor/README.md

 4. Click Run (arrow)
 5. main.mpy and BME270.mpy will be flashed to radio
 6. Endpoint Sensor radio will soft reboot

+*ToDo: Create tutorial on how to load a file system OTA.
+Useful/necessary for implementation using SMT versionsof XBee3

 ### Reset XBee radio and monitor Coordinator's console
 In XCTU, select Coordinator, then click Console.